noiseprotocol/noise_spec/noise.md

   * The Ntor protocol from Ian Goldberg et al [@ntor].
   * The analysis of OTR by Mario Di Raimondo et al [@otr].
   * The analysis by Caroline Kudla and Kenny Paterson of "Protocol 4" by Simon Blake-Wilson et al [@kudla2005; @blakewilson1997].
+  * Mike Hamburg's proposals for a sponge-based protocol framework, which led to STROBE [@moderncryptostrobe; @strobe].
+  * The KDF chains used in the Double Ratchet Algorithm [@doubleratchet].

 General feedback on the spec and design came from: Moxie Marlinspike, Jason Donenfeld, Rhys Weatherley, Tiffany Bennett, Jonathan Rudenberg, Stephen